-The metrics for our display matrix are listed in table 1.
+The metrics for our display are listed in table 1.

+Travel Range 12 inches

-Travel Range Tile Spacing 12 inches 2.5 inches
+Tile Spacing 2.5 inches

 Operation Refresh Rate 5 Hz

 Resolution 0.1 inches

-Table 1: Our display matrix parameters
+Table 1: The display matrix parameters

-Figure 9b shows a picture of our dynamic display matrix with the display surface configured for the scene in figure 9a.
+Figure 7b shows a picture of our dynamic display matrix with the display surface configured for the scene in figure 7a.
+In the accompanying video, we show a bouncing teapot on the dynamic display matrix.